fractarchy/fractagui/README.md

 ![](media/ssh-320-apv.png)

 We built an independent web site using Moonlight.
-To get info about these particular case studies, please refer to [this document](case-study.md).
+To get info about this particular case study, please refer to [this document](case-study.md).

 ### 3.2. giving it a try